 Thanks for reading along.
 I hope you enjoy this recipe as much as we do.
 If you would like more healthy recipes like this one sent right to your inbox, sign up for my Recipe Drops.
 They’re always FREE.

-Chicken Burgers in Pita Pockets with Easy Tzatziki Sauce
+Chicken Pita Pockets with Tzatziki

 Grill your chicken burgers right inside the pita pockets in this recipe.
 Your pitas get crisp, and your burgers stay juicy.
 Top them with tzatziki, spinach, tomatoes, feta, olives, and cucumbers.
 This is the ultimate Greek burger.

-5 from 1 vote
+5 from 2 votes

 Prep Time 20 minutes